tonywagner/mlbserver/README.md

 Advanced command line or Docker environment options:

 ```
---account_username (email address, default will use stored credentials or prompt user to enter them)
+--account_username (required, email address, default will use stored credentials or prompt user to enter them if not using Docker)
---account_password (default will use stored credentials or prompt user to enter them)
+--account_password (required, default will use stored credentials or prompt user to enter them if not using Docker)
---zip_code (optional, for USA blackout labels, will prompt if not set or stored)
---country (optional, for international blackout labels -- see list of accepted names in session.js -- defaults to USA if not set or stored)
---fav_teams (optional, comma-separated list of favorite team abbreviations from https://github.com/tonywagner/mlbserver/blob/master/session.js#L26 -- will prompt if not set or stored)
+--fav_teams (optional, comma-separated list of favorite team abbreviations from https://github.com/tonywagner/mlbserver/blob/master/session.js#L23 -- will prompt if not set or stored and not using Docker)
 --free (optional, highlights free games)
 --multiview_port (port for multiview streaming; defaults to 1 more than primary port, or 10000)
 --multiview_path (where to create the folder for multiview encoded files; defaults to app directory)